 News Republicans see Obama as more of imminent threat than Putin, according to poll President Barack Obama jokes with reporters as he plays golf with Malaysian Prime Minister Najib Razzak at Marine Corps Base Hawaii on Dec.
 24, 2014.
-Photo Credit: Getty Images By REUTERS March 30, 2015 6:39 AM Print Share fbShare Tweet gShare Email A third of Republicans believe President Barack Obama poses an imminent threat to the United States, outranking concerns about Russian President Vladimir Putin and Syrian President Bashar al-Assad.
+Photo Credit: Getty Images By REUTERS March 30, 2015 6:39 AM Print Share fbShare Tweet Email A third of Republicans believe President Barack Obama poses an imminent threat to the United States, outranking concerns about Russian President Vladimir Putin and Syrian President Bashar al-Assad.
 A Reuters/Ipsos online poll this month asked 2,809 Americans to rate how much of a threat a list of countries, organizations and individuals posed to the United States on a scale of 1 to 5, with one being no threat and 5 being an imminent threat.
 The poll showed 34 percent of Republicans ranked Obama as an imminent threat, ahead of Putin (25 percent), who has been accused of aggression in the Ukraine, and Assad (23 percent).
 Western governments have alleged that Assad used chlorine gas and barrel bombs on his own citizens.
 Given the level of polarization in American politics the results are not that surprising, said Barry Glassner, a sociologist and author of "The Culture of Fear: Why Americans are afraid of the wrong things."
 "There tends to be a lot of demonizing of the person who is in the office," Glassner said, adding that "fear mongering" by the Republican and Democratic parties would be a mainstay of the U.S. 2016 presidential campaign.
 "The TV media here, and American politics, very much trade on fears," he said.
 The Ipsos survey, done between March 16 and March 24, included 1,083 Democrats and 1,059 Republicans.
 Twenty-seven percent of Republicans saw the Democratic Party as an imminent threat to the United States, and 22 percent of Democrats deemed Republicans to be an imminent threat.
 People who were polled were most concerned about threats related to potential terror attacks.
 Islamic State militants were rated an imminent threat by 58 percent of respondents, and al Qaeda by 43 percent.
 North Korean Leader Kim Jong Un was viewed as a threat by 34 percent, and Iran's Ayatollah Ali Khamenei by 27 percent.
 Cyber attacks were viewed as an imminent threat by 39 percent, and drug trafficking was seen as an imminent threat by a third of the respondents.
 Democrats were more concerned about climate change than Republicans, with 33 percent of Democrats rating global warming an imminent threat.
 Among Republicans, 27 percent said climate change was not a threat at all.
 The data was weighted to reflect the U.S. population and has a credibility interval, a measure of accuracy, of plus or minus 2.1 percentage points for all adults (3.4 points for Democrats and 3.4 points for Republicans.)
-By REUTERS Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REUTERS Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.